ndi-dev90/ndi-dev90/README.md

 - 👋 Hi, I’m @ndi-dev90
-- 🌱 I’m currently learning Flutter/Dart
+- 🌱 I’m currently in Flutter/Dart, NodeJS servers as well as Vue and React apps.
+And trying to make some experiments of TensorFlow.
 - 📫 How to reach me: ndi.dev90@gmail.com

 <!---